 Temporary Orders and Child Support Appeals

 In Texas, you can appeal a child support order but not the temporary orders granted during a child custody dispute.
 Still, you should be aware of the differences between appealing a custody ruling and appealing a child support decree.
-You must submit a separate appeal and support your case for why the child support ruling should be altered.
+You must file a separate appeal and present your case for why the court should change the child support ruling.

 Additionally, you only have a limited time—usually 30 days—to appeal child support decisions.
 To guarantee that you will meet all the standards and deadlines, you must be prudent in your approach and consult with an attorney if you wish to appeal both child custody and child support decisions.